CibranLopez/GenerativeModels/README.md

 # Graph equivariant diffusion models: the crystal material generation testcase

-This project introduces a novel framework for generating new crystal materials using equivariant diffusion models through a graph-like representation of data.
-This offers a powerful approach to surpass the limitations of existing databases by maximizing arbitrary targets such as conductivity, absorption, and more, thanks to enhancing local features of particles.
-The generated crystals demonstrate remarkable thermodynamic stability, compared against the Materials Project database, utilizing the convex-hull approach.
+This project introduces a novel framework for generating new crystal materials using equivariant diffusion models based on a graph-like representation of data.
+This offers a powerful approach to surpass previous implementations, as it considers interactions and similarities between close points (which are more likely to interact).
+As well, aligned with previous implementations, ours also allows maximizing arbitrary targets such as conductivity, absorption, and more, or looking for materials with specific properties (such as diffraction patterns or n-order transitions).
+The generated crystals demonstrate remarkable thermodynamic stability (convex-hull approach), compared against the Materials Project database.

-The core technology behind this framework is based on a graph-like representation of data, where the diffusion process is achieved through the use of Markov chains.
-The denoising aspect of the model is implemented using convolutional graph neural networks, ensuring high-quality results, with which the noise of graphs is predicted.
+The core technology behind this framework is based on deep convolutional layers and graph-like representation of data, where the diffusion process is achieved through the use of Markov chains.
+The denoising aspect of the model is implemented using convolutional graph neural networks, ensuring high-quality results, with which the noise of graphs is predicted and extracted, allowing the generation of an arbitrary number of novel, independent materials.

 This technology is suitable for different applications: from discovering improved ionic conductors beyond current databases to generating molecules for efficient water splitting.

-Although applied to crystal material generation, this repository is divided into two independent functionalities:
+Moreover, the model itself can be applied to a variety of problems (concretely, any problem which can be formulated in terms of graphs), such as proposing enhanced distributions in social networks or traffic.
+Then, although applied to crystal material generation, this repository is divided into two independent functionalities:

 - Database generation: Generation of graph database from a set of crystal material structure files.
 Here we implemented the cut-off and Voronoi tesselation strategies.
 - New materials generation: Generation and interpolation of novel graphs given a database of graphs (which can in fact be applied to any other problem whose data is graph-like).

-As well, a quick discussion might be found in our [paper](https://www.overleaf.com/read/cjxhknmhpfpg#d4cb5f).
+A quick discussion of all these topics can be found in our [paper](https://www.overleaf.com/read/cjxhknmhpfpg#d4cb5f).

 ## Features